LucasAmos/lucasamos.dev-next/posts/gatsby.md

 ## Speed

-Not only does Gatsby increase speed by shifting page generation to build time it further increases speed by prefetching resources, this is done in two main ways.
+Not only does Gatsby increase speed by shifting page generation to build time it further increases speed by pre-fetching resources, this is done in two main ways.

-- When a page finishes loading, Gatsby begins prefetching resources for internal pages the user may navigate to, this is done at a low priority.
+- When a page finishes loading, Gatsby begins pre-fetching resources for internal pages the user may navigate to, this is done at a low priority.

 - When a link is hovered over, Gatsby will fetch the resources for that page at a